axopstech/axopstech.github.io/privacy-policy.md

             <div class="col-md-10 offset-md-1 text-justify">
                 <h2 class="display-4 mb-9 px-xl-11 text-center">Website Privacy Policy</h2>

-                <p>This "Privacy Policy" concerns the processing of personal data furnished by visitors and users of the <a href="https://www.axops.tech/" target="_blank" rel="noreferrer noopener">www.axops.tech</a> website by means of the various forms and/or through the use of cookies.</p>
+                <p>This "Privacy Policy" concerns the processing of personal data furnished by visitors and users of the <a href="https://www.axops.tech" target="_blank" rel="noreferrer noopener">www.axops.tech</a> and <a href="https://axopstech.github.io" target="_blank" rel="noreferrer noopener">axopstech.github.io</a> website(s) by means of the various forms and/or through the use of cookies.</p>

                 <p>This Website is owned by AXOPS TECHNOLOGY SERVICES, S.L. ("AxOps").</p>